jose-guevarra/sddsdce/README.md

 Step 1: Download all "complaint" records(csv) from https://aca.accela.com/SANDIEGO/Welcome.aspx

 Step 2: Import records into the database.
 Records status will be updated if they already exist.
+This allows you to keep old records that were deleted and update the status on current records.

 $>  python3 sddsdce_import.py -f path/to/[CSVFILENAME] -u